This week, I answered 5 questions about the current state of the markets.

 However, I also appreciate this is an extraordinary time, and there are common questions investors are asking about the markets, what might happen next, inflation and DIY investing.

-I answer these in my video below.
+I answer these below.

 1. Can you explain what's happening in the markets right now?